Visualization enhances Problem Solving in multi-Qubit Systems: Introduction

 Conceptual competencies are separated into visual understanding and connectional understanding.
 Visual understanding consists of the ability to identify relevant visual features and connect the visualization to concepts, symbolism, or text.
 It also includes general principles, conventions, and the ability to communicate using visualization.
+In this work, we include the ability to translate between symbolic and visual notations (translation competence) and to understand the action of the Hadamard gate visually (procedural competence) in the concept of visual understanding.
 Connectional understanding is the ability to connect multiple visualizations with one another, identify relevant similarities, and communicate and understand conventions around these processes.
 Perceptual competencies include visual and connectional fluency.
 Visual fluency is regarded as the efficiency in connecting visualizations to concepts and chunking (grouping together of visual features to form conceptual segments, which allows for more efficient cognitive processes) and communication about these processes.
 Connectional fluency involves the efficiency of connecting multiple visualizations and multiple chunks within different visualizations to each other, and the flexibility of switching between representations.
 Meta-representational competencies consist of the ability to choose appropriate visualizations based on task demands, contexts, own ability level, and personal goals.
 In scenarios where only a single visualization is used, connectional fluency and understanding are not involved in the learning process, and meta-representational competencies are less important~\cite{rau2017conditions}.

-To understand the cognitive processes that explain how visualizations are used in more detail, one can consider \ac{itpc}~\cite{schnotz2005}.
-The \ac{itpc} starts with the distinction between descriptive (i.e., text, symbolism, formulas, etc.) and depictive (pictures, photographs, drawings, etc.) representations.
-Also, internally, \ac{itpc} divides the processing in the working memory into the propositional representation formation and mental model construction of the concept at hand.
-The propositional representation is more functional, whereas the mental model is more depictive.
-More functional thinking is an indication of expert thinking~\cite{10.3389/feduc.2023.1192708}.